dotnet/winforms/docs/design/anchor-layout-changes-in-net80.md

  | System.Windows.Forms.AnchorStyles.Top
  | System.Windows.Forms.AnchorStyles.Right );
 ```
 When the control's `Anchor` property is set, the anchors (that is, left, top, right, bottom values) are computed and stored in an internal struct `AnchorInfo`.
-The only time the anchor values can be negative is when the control is placed/position outside/overlapped with the hosting controls bounds.
+The only time the anchor values can be negative is when the control is placed/position outside/overlapped with the hosting control's bounds.

 ## Proposed solution